elephantscale/es-training-new/elastic/slides/Relevancy.md

 * **How is this implemented?**
   - "apache solr"
-  - "apache software foundation“
+  - "apache software foundation"
   - (hint: think proximity)
 * **Will this also fit?**
-  - "apache foundation software “
+  - "apache foundation software "
   - And the answer is...